epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-07-06-modularized-awesome-structure.markdown

 * <https://github.com/epsi-rns/dotfiles/tree/master/awesome>

 With this complexity, now you know why
-I can't jut put all the code in this post.
+I can't just put all the code in this post.

 [![Awesome WM Stacked Statusbar][image-ss-awesome-stacked]{: .img-responsive }][picasa-ss-awesome-stacked]